jvcss/pdf-worker/README.md

 ## Acknowledgments
 - This project was inspired by the need to simplify the process of creating college papers.
-- Thanks to PDF-Lib and ABNTConfig for their excellent libraries.
+- Thanks to PDF-Lib their excellent libraries.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).